List of The Stand characters: Barry Dorgan

+Barry Dorgan is a skilled, affable 20-year veteran of the Santa Monica Police Department in California.
+Unlike many of those drawn to Las Vegas after the superflu epidemic, Dorgan is neither sadistic nor especially authoritarian, instead viewing the leadership in Boulder as simply too complacent to build an organized society.
+Grown cynical after many years confronting the worst in society, Dorgan rationalizes backing Flagg as the only feasible means of bringing back a semblance of order.

-Barry Dorgan is a friendly former detective of the police department in Santa Monica, California.
-Although he is an ally of Flagg, Dorgan does so only because he thinks Flagg's world is the only society with a chance of regaining a sense of law and order, but Dorgan eventually loses faith in Flagg's society and remains in Las Vegas because Flagg will murder him if he leaves.
-Dorgan is one of the sentries who intercepts Underwood, Bateman, and Brentner, who are all surprised by Dorgan's sympathetic nature but make it clear his rational views do not excuse or exculpate his service on behalf of the truly vile individuals he reports to.
-Dorgan stands guard over Underwood and Brentner shortly before their planned executions and is eventually killed by the Trashcan Man's nuclear bomb.
+Dorgan is one of the sentries who intercepts Underwood, Bateman, and Brentner, who are all surprised by Dorgan's decent, professional nature, but make it clear his rational views do not excuse or exculpate his service on behalf of the vile, monstrous being he reports to.
+Dorgan stands guard over Underwood and Brentner shortly before their planned executions, dying when the Trashcan Man's nuclear bomb destroys Las Vegas.

 In the 1994 miniseries, Dorgan was portrayed by Chuck Adamson.
 The character does not appear in the 2020 miniseries.